Middle & High School Students

 Undergraduate Research Assistants

+Please note that we are currently not actively recruiting for undergraduate research assistants and interested applicants will be added to our waitlist.
 Research assistants within the lab can expect to learn about collection and management of survey data, biological samples, and potentially interviews.
 Students must be open to learning and working independently, interested in the topics under study within the lab, and committed to promoting diversity and antiracism.
 Depending on the status of current projects, laboratory tasks can include in-person data collection, programming messages, and writing code.
 Undergraduate students who are interested in volunteering with the lab can complete this form and email drahal@ucsc.edu with their resume, transcript, and a paragraph regarding a) why they are interested in the lab and b) the tasks that they are interested in.
 Students should be able to contribute to the lab for at least two quarters.
 Students can be involved a) as a work study student through LAEP (pending slot availability), b) for research credit through PSYC194B (15 hours/week required), or c) through volunteering (variable hours required, pending availability).

 Graduate Recruitment